disneystreaming/automated-cloud-advisor/README.md

 ## Contribute

+- Sign the CLA
-Fork this repo and submit a pull request to the dev branch.
+- Submit pull request to the master branch

 ## Coding Standards

-Pull requests pass eslint and should maintain 100% unit test code coverage.
+- Documentaion
+- Passing Lint
+- Passing Unit Tests
+- Code coverage is at 100%

 ## Maintenance Plan